HanoverStatsLabs/resources/labs/Lab3Instructions.md

 When you are ready to submit:

-  - Knit and print the HTML document.  **Submit in class**.
+- Make sure to knit the final report before downloading.
 - Download the Lab3Report.Rmd file as follows.
-In the **Files** pane, which is at the lower right of the application window, click the checkbox for the RMD file, then choose `More > Export... > Download`. **Submit via Moodle**.
+In the **Files** pane, which is at the lower right of the application window, click the checkbox for the RMD file, then choose `More > Export... > Download`.
+Do the same for Lab3Report.html.
+- **Submit both files via Moodle**.